 From Ebola, Zika, and COVID-19, to antimicrobial resistant (AMR) bacterial and fungal infections, discover how portable, real-time nanopore sequencing is being utilised by researchers worldwide to support rapid identification and control of infectious disease outbreaks.
-Read customer case studies on monkeypox virus, poliovirus, and AMR profiling, and find out how nanopore sequencing overcomes the limitations of traditional genomic pathogen surveillance techniques.
+Read customer case studies on mpox virus, poliovirus, and AMR profiling, and find out how nanopore sequencing overcomes the limitations of traditional genomic pathogen surveillance techniques.

 Get more infectious disease content, including getting started guides, workflows, white papers, and videos, in our Resource centre.

-Rapid detection of monkeypox virus
+Rapid detection of mpox virus

 Find more details on this study and other infectious disease case studies in the pathogen surveillance white paper.